dmitrykobets/surv3y/README.md

 # Survey datastructure

+## The entire survey workflow is captured in the `Survey` object.
+[Here](https://github.com/dmitrykobets/surv3y/blob/master/docs/validation_example.txt) is the Javascript code for the validation example from above

 ### In the following section:
 - any elements followed by a `?` are optional arguments
 - elements followed by `[...]` will take the contents of those brackets as a default parameter